 Program

 First and foremost, IMPRS-BI students work toward their doctoral degrees.
 Therefore their research projects take center stage.
-To help improve the quality of scientific research and their future career prospects, IMPRS-BI students are offered expert supervision and an additional training program tailored to each student’s individual needs.
+To help improve the quality of scientific research and their future career prospects, IMPRS-BI students are offered an additional training program tailored to each student’s individual needs.

 Thesis and Supervision

 The IMPRS-BI program consists of the doctoral thesis and an additional curriculum.
-The thesis is conducted under the guidance of the direct advisor and a thesis advisory committee.
+The thesis is conducted under the guidance of the direct advisor and a thesis advisory committee (TAC).

 Direct advisor.
-Any IMPRS-BI faculty member may serve as advisor and mentor of the student.
+Any IMPRS-BI faculty member may serve as thesis advisor.

 Additional Curriculum